 Books have always been a passion and safe space for me, especially when I’ve gone through difficult times.
 I’ve read a lot of great and not-so-great books during my lifetime, but I’ve found some really good gems in the past few months.

 I’ve started getting emails from publishing and publicity companies to review books, which makes me so happy.
 Since my first book sent for review was so good, I was so excited to review a new book.
-When I got a request to review Lucinda Bakken White’s new book Confessions of a Bone Woman: Realizing Authentic Wildness in a Civilized World, I knew by the title alone that I wanted to check it out.
+When I got a request to review a new book Confessions of a Bone Woman: Realizing Authentic Wildness in a Civilized World by Lucinda Bakken White, I knew by the title alone that I wanted to check it out.

 Those are like all the buzzwords I’ve been hearing and reading lately all wrapped up in one book.
 From working in a corporate culture for most of my career to being laid off, I was looking for some new answers.

 Whenever I’m looking for advice or a different perspective, I almost always turn to memoirs.
 Even if someone else’s journey doesn’t exactly jive with me, I always come away with some little nugget to adapt into my life.
-With Lucinda Bakken White’s book, there were several nuggets.
+With this book by Lucinda Bakken White, there were several nuggets.

 I really related to and empathized with her journey of trying to go back to her roots after trying and succeeding in “having it all.”
 She did all the things you’re “supposed to do” to have a successful life, but she was unhappier than ever.